 South Carolina Withholding Tax tables updated for the FIRST time in 25 YEARS on January 1, 2017.
-Make sure your business is using the new tables!
+Make sure your business is using the appropriate tables!

 The federal government and South Carolina update Withholding tables every year.

 2017 SC Withholding Tables

 2017 SC Withholding Tax Formula

 Outdated Withholding Tables Were a Problem for South Carolina

 Outdated Withholding tax tables lead to over-withholding, which amounted to $1.5 billion in 2015.